perfumerlabs/docs/perfumer/context.md

 ---

 Context is any class that has methods which we want to use in contracts.
-Contexts divides into 2 kinds: classes with constructor and classes without constructor (or ither dependencies).
+Contexts divides into 2 kinds: classes with constructor and classes without constructor (or other dependencies).

 In case context doesn't have constructor Perfumer can easily instantiate the object and use it.